Overview of M1 Finance and Interactive Brokers

 Margin Borrowing

-Interactive Brokers customers pay on a sliding scale that varies from 5.08% to 7.08%, depending on commission schedule (IBKR Lite or Pro) and amount borrowed.
-Assets on foreign exchanges have their own schedules.
+Interactive Brokers uses a tiered plan from 4.83% to 6.83%, depending on your commission schedule (IBKR Lite or Pro) and how much you borrow.
+International assets have their own rates.

 Winner: Interactive Brokers